It's all about going against expectations.

 Now, I’m sure you understand the concept of dichotomy, and why it’s so important.
 But, if you don’t act on it, it won’t move you forward at all.
-For now, I want you to brainstorm everything that’s a part of you, from music to your favorite sports teams, to your affinity for shoes.
+For now, brainstorm everything that’s a part of you, from music to your favorite sports teams, to your affinity for shoes.
 They don’t even have to portray a dichotomy, although they’re more powerful the more it seems to go against who you are.

 Once you’ve listed out everything, brainstorm ten ways you can showcase each.
-Like any brainstorm, lower the stakes on the quality of the ideas, and focus just getting every option out of your brain.
+Like any brainstorm, lower the stakes on the quality of the ideas, and focus on just getting every option out of your brain.

-Next, take the one are two specific ideas that stand out.
+Next, take the one or two specific ideas that stand out.
 It could be buying a certain t-shirt, or changing your social media bios, or getting a new tattoo.
 Most importantly, however, you have to shift your mindset from being ashamed to talk about your quirks, to embracing them.
 That will show your depth, show that you’re not like everybody else, and open the doors for all kinds of exciting life opportunities.